Russell-Cooke acts in the acquisition of prime Mayfair asset, Stratton House

 Arnold Isaacson, Commercial Property Group partner said:

 "Stratton House is an iconic West End property and had attracted plenty of interest from a number of parties.
 The Commercial Property Group at Russell-Cooke had the experience, expertise and ability to meet client's expectations and proceed within the strict timescale.
 We only had seven working days within which to exchange Contracts and pride ourselves on having been able to proceed quickly and efficiently.

 The sale underlines the continued buoyancy of the market for top end real estate in the capital."

-The Russell-Cooke team was led by partner Arnold Isaacson, supported by partner Angela Dennis, senior associate Matt Garrod and with full assistance from other members of the Commercial Property Group and Company Commercial teams.
+The Russell-Cooke team was led by Partner Arnold Isaacson, supported by Senior associate Matt Garrod and with full assistance from other members of the Commercial Property Group and Company Commercial teams.
 Gavin Stebbing of WSM advised on tax matters.

 The Russell-Cooke team worked closely in conjunction with Savills throughout the transaction.

 Click here if you require any further information on our commercial property services.